tibue99/ezcord/docs/examples/localization.rst

 - You can use the :meth:`~ezcord.i18n.t` function to get a localized string
 - You can use the :class:`~ezcord.i18n.TEmbed` class if you want to define the embed in the language file
 - You can simply use the language file keys as message content
-- You can even use language file keys directly in embeds, views and modals!
+- You can even use language file keys directly in embeds, views and modals.
 Just make sure that the key is in the language file matches the current method or class name.

 Variables can be passed directly to all send/edit methods like ``ctx.respond`` like in the example below.